jfcloutier/karma_system/design_notes/acting.md

 At the `begin` phase, a CA:

 * Persists predictions, including goal activation predictions, received during the approximate timeframe of parent CAs
-  * To signal that the parent CAs' interest in goal activations is maintained for the duration of their current timeframe
+  * To signal that the parent CAs' interest in goal activations is maintained for the duration of their own current timeframe

 During the `predict` phase, a CA:

 * Emits activation predictions to its umwelt for all directives in an active plan
   * A plan is active if the directives in it are neither all `executed` nor all `failed`
-  * An activation prediction is sent to the umwelt about a directive as having an affirmative activation status of:
+  * An activation prediction about the directive is sent to each CA in the umwelt with value:
     * `executed` to cause the execution of plans the umwelt built for the directive
+      * only if
-      * only if all directives in it are observed as `planned` and
+        * all directives in it are observed as `planned` and
+        * the planned goal is an intent
-      * the planned goal is predicted as `executed` if not an intent, else right away
+        * the planned goal is a received directive predicted as `executed`
     * `planned` to cause the activation of the directive to be planned by the umwelt
       * only if all directives in the plan are observed as `relevant`
     * `relevant` to otherwise validate that the directive is (still) meaningful to the CA's umwelt

 During the `observe` phase, a CA:

-* Aggregates activation prediction errors about directives sent to the umwelt into activation observations (one per directive)
+* Aggregates into activation observations (one per directive) the activation prediction errors received from the umwelt
   * Prediction errors about the activation of a given directive are aggregated into a single observation with value:
     * `failed` if the entire umwelt sent back prediction errors correcting to `failed`
     * else `not_relevant` if the entire umwelt sent back prediction errors correcting to `not_relevant`